Merci-chao/userChrome.js/README.md

 ![screenshot](https://raw.githubusercontent.com/Merci-chao/userChrome.js/refs/heads/main/screenshots/scrolling.png)
 ## Highlights
-- Maximize space utilization, e.g. fully utilize the space under the window control buttons.
+- Maximizes space utilization, e.g. fully utilize the space under the window control buttons.
 - Tab-dragging animation is available in multi-row mode.
 - While the tab bar is scrollable, pinned tabs remain pinned and placed in a compact grid layout, allowing you to have numerous pinned tabs.
 - Highly integrated with Firefox's well-designed behavior, allowing Firefox to support multiple rows like native.